Carmen: Synopsis, Character Map

 Micaëla

-Excuse me.
+Excuse me, please.
 Is Don José here?

-With the changing of the guard, Jose should be here any minute.
+With the changing of the guard, José should be here any minute.
 Why don’t you wait for him with us?

 Micaëla

-I’ll come back.
+I’ll be back.

 Micaëla leaves.

-Children
+The Children

 Avec la garde montante